tahczeban/stock-analysis2/README.md

 _______________
-***OVERVIEW:*** This challenge was generated to assist Steve with a stock market analysis for his parents using the Stock Market Dataset, while expandinig the dataset for the last few years.
-To augment this analysis, Steve refactored the code to loop the same information in order to aquire same result, hopefully, in a more efficient script run through.
+***OVERVIEW:*** This challenge was generated to assist Steve with a stock market analysis for his parents using the VBS Stock Market Dataset, converting it to XLSM to, ultimately, expand the datset to the entire stock market over a period of years.
+To augment this analysis, Steve refactored the code to loop the same information in order to acquire the same result, hopefully, in a more efficient script run through, so that this can be applied to more stocks.
 Refactoring in this case is defined as follows:

--not changing the data, but making the analysis more efficient -utilizing less memory
+-not changing the data, but making the analysis more efficient (run through the script faster/fewer steps)

+-utilizing less memory

 -while improving the logic of the code